VerKnowSys/WeechatAddons/README.md

 ## But… why?

-WeeChat connected to 5 distinct Slack groups uses `55-80` MiB of RAM.
+WeeChat connected to 6 distinct Slack groups uses `80-120` MiB of RAM with it's "background messages prefetch" feature enabled!
 Try that with default Slack web client. ;)

 ## Requirements: